-This award is located at Level 6 of the FHEQ.The 2015 QAA Honours Degree Subject Benchmark Statement: LAW articulates the knowledge, skills and categories of achievement to be expected of successful honours graduates in the field.
+This award is located at Level 6 of the Ofs sector recognised standards.
+The QAA benchmark statement for Law (2019) articulates the knowledge, skills and categories of achievement to be expected of successful honours graduates in the field.
 These, together with the contextual statement have been used to craft module learning outcomes and content as well as learning, teaching and assessment strategies of all modules.